Difference-in-differences with stochastic policy shifts of a continuous treatment: Causal estimands with stochastic policies

+The exponential tilt automatically satisfies Assumption \ref{assump:positivity-ident-c}(ii) and is illustrated in Figure \ref{fig:exp-tilt} for a conditional density function with a four-level categorical covariate, where the black line is the observed density function (i.e., $\delta=0$) and the blue lines vary by increment parameter $\delta$.

-\textit{Gaussian kernel around specified $d'$}.
+\textbf{\textit{Gaussian concentration around specified $d'$}}.
 Rather than shifting the observed dose distribution towards $0$ or $1$, there may be interest in shifting the distribution to some point $d'$ in the middle of the support of $\mathcal{D}$.
-Then, one can define the Gaussian kernel around a specified $d'$ with parameter $\delta \in (0, \infty)$,
+Then, one can define the Gaussian concentration around a specified $d'$ with length parameter $l \in (0, \infty)$,